4 Uses of Mind Maps to Improve Your Design Process

 4 Present the design concept to improve the design process

-You might have developed a brilliant design concept, but if you fail to present it effectively, there’s no way your client is going to give you the green flag.
+You might have developed a brilliant design concept, but if you fail to present it effectively, there’s no way your client will give you the green flag.

 A strategy mind map is an impressive way to communicate strategy, present concepts, and improve comprehension while keeping readers engagement.
 So, use it in your client presentation or report to break down the overarching concept and provide context.